 Environmental Impact Statement

 (GEIS) and Implementation Plan

 for the Rondout Waterfront

 4.3.2: Continue to support the

-4.3.2. development of shovel-ready
+development of shovel-ready

 business and light industry parks

 to attract new industries and

 allow existing industries to

 expand within the City of

-Objective 4.4 Kingston
+Kingston

-Objective 4.4: Increase population density in main street areas and
+Objective 4.4: Increase population density in

+main street areas and

 neighborhood centers through

 zoning for mixed use

 4.4.1: Provide incentives for the

 renovation of vacant upper story

 space for residential use through

 New York Main Street and other

 State and federal grants

 4.4.2: Encourage mixed use

 developments on large

 undeveloped greyfield sites

 within the City in order to

 strengthen the fabric of

 neighborhood centers

 Objective 4.5: Attract new active users,

-especially green-technology
+• especially green-technology

 users to Kingston Business Park

 and along existing commercial

 corridors such as Broadway,

-4Γ1.
 Cornell St, and Greenkill Ave

 4.5.1: Explore opportunities for

 installing Fiber Optic (FIOS)

-infrastructure along corridors such as rail trail or main streets
+infrastructure along corridors

+such as rail trail or main streets
-Obiestive 4 C

 Objective 4.6: Attract new regional employers

 4.6.1: Seek money for brownfield

-cleanup in order to create shovel
+4.0.1. cleanup in order to create shovel

-ready sites ├
+ready sites

 Objective 4.7: Build upon existing strong

-industry clusters in the City, from
+Objective 4.7 industry clusters in the City, from

 Crafts and Art Production to

 Manufacturing to Micro-Brewing

 to Information Technology and

 Data Management to Green

-Industry
+474 Industry

 4.7.1: Inventory existing industry

-alustare and ansure Zaning

 clusters and ensure Zoning

 allows such uses to continue and

-expand
+expand 1

 4.7.2: Identify industries that would

 complement existing industry

 clusters and develop business

 attraction program for such

 industries

 Objective 4.8: Promote small-business

-entrepreneurship, especially in
+objective not entrepreneurship, especially in

 the Arts and New Media Clusters

 4.8.1: Establish a Comprehensive City

+4.0.1.
 Directory of Businesses

 4.8.2: Continue to promote

-public-private communication
+4.0.2. public-private communication

 and collaboration through an

 Arts Advisory Council

-4.8.3: Continue to build solid working
+4.0.2 Continue to build solid working

+4.8.3:

 relationships with Neighborhood

 Business groups and a City-wide

 business alliance along with

 regional business organizations

 such as the Ulster County

 Regional Chamber of Commerce

 4.8.4: Work closely with the Ulster

 County Office of Economic

 Development and the Ulster

 County Business Resource Center

 to share resources and reduce

 overlap

 Objective 4.9: Promote development of human

-Objective 4.5. capital through job-training and
+capital through job-training and

 adult education from advanced

 specialized education to

 English-language classes to build

 a more qualified local workforce

-4.0.4 and attract industry
+and attract industry

 4.9.1: Directly, or through partnerships,

 provide free focused training for

 English Language Mastery and

 Computer Literacy

 Objective 4.10: Promote tourism based on

 historic resources and regional

 eco-tourism destinations as a

-new industry cluster ļ
+new industry cluster

 4.10.1: Promote Kingston as a

 Destination on a Route 87